eduardoSantiag0/dune-invaders-/README.md

 ![Dune_Invaders_Logo](src/images/icons/hr_giger2.bmp)

-Welcome to Arrakis!
+Welcome to **Arrakis**!
 This is a retro-style game inspired by the classic Space Invaders game, set in the universe of Frank Herbert's "Dune".
 In this game, you'll find yourself defending the desert planet of Arrakis against waves of invading enemy ships.

 This is a personal project aimed at learning Object-Oriented Programming (OOP) concepts and game development.